HewlettPackard/oneview-puppet/RESOURCES.md

 * `get_remote_console_url` - Generates a Single Sign-On (SSO) session for the iLO Integrated Remote Console Application (IRC) and returns the URL to launch it.
 If the server hardware is unmanaged or unsupported, the resulting URL will not use SSO and the IRC application will prompt for credentials.
 Use of this URL requires a previous installation of the iLO IRC and is supported only on Windows clients.
 * `get_environmental_configuration` - Gets the settings that describe the environmental configuration (supported feature set, calibrated minimum and maximum power, location and dimensions, etc.) of the server hardware resource.
 * `get_utilization` - Retrieves historical utilization data for the specified resource, metrics, and time span.
-* `update_ilo_firmware` - Updates the iLO firmware on a physical server to a minimum ILO firmware version required by OneView to manage the server.
+* `update_ilo_firmware` - Updates the iLO firmware on a physical server to a minimum iLO firmware version required by OneView to manage the server.
 * `set_power_state` - Requests a power operation to change the power state of the physical server.
 * `set_refresh_state` - Refreshes the server hardware to fix configuration issues.